 RMP at Home: What’s staying the same

-Our scholars need extra love right now and we are prioritizing social-emotional learning alongside and through our academic program.
+Our students need extra love right now and we are prioritizing social-emotional learning alongside and through our academic program.
 For those familiar with our Compass Circles program from last year, we will continue to implement that program with students in grades 3-5.
-For younger scholars, they will build social-emotional skills through our morning meetings.
+For younger students, they will build social-emotional skills through our morning meetings.